 Neville Brody’s design and art direction deservedly went on to play its part in making The Face synonymous with the 80s style revolution, fully a part of and participant in the culture on which it reported.
 The irony is that Neville was already working on that magazine when I had my first meeting with Malcolm in late July 1981, but his editor, Nick Logan, did not give him free rein to break out of the prevailing orthodoxy of magazine design until much later.
 Paul Gorman in The Story of The Face (Thames & Hudson, 2017) writes: “As noted by British graphics authority Rick Poynor, Brody's breakthrough in formalising a contemporary design language at the magazine was cemented with the publication of issue twenty-three in March 1982”.
 Nick Hayward (June 1982, coincidentally the month before NSNS ceased publication) was Neville's first cover.

 Brody did not copy what we had done, but he was freed from his shackles.
-He walked through the door that was opened by this issue of this magazine: the Bauhaus edition of New Sounds New Styles.
+He walked through the door that was opened by this issue of this magazine: the Bauhaus edition of New Sounds New Styles in October 1981.
 The rest, as they say, is heritage.